ian-weisser/asknot/README.md

 *functions.php* define the correct HTML headers for style.css, guidance_wizard.css, JQuery.js, and guidance_wizard.js

+## Maintenance

+Content is handled by the html/php file.
+You can change content by editing that file and nothing else.

-Maintenance note: Since guidance_wizard.php is a separate file, you can give the maintainer direct control over editing content changes without compromising the rest of your install.
+Wordpress editing: Since guidance_wizard.php is a separate file, you can give the maintainer direct control over editing content changes without compromising the rest of your install.

+Formatting, themes, and styles are all handled by the CSS file.
+The CSS does not include specific fonts or sizes - it should inherit whatever you specified in a previous CSS file or BODY tag.
+The CSS does have some spacing and physical layout (like indents) that you may wish to adjust to match your visual design.

+Logic is handled by the JS file.
+THe logic required that each menu of choices must either be a set of submenus or a set of final destination links - you cannot mix them.
+If you fix this in the JS, please push a patch this way!

 ## Credits